Skip to main content

 The Powder Highway’s majestic mountains always command respect, regardless of the season.
 In the winter precision is key.
 Current road conditions, weather updates, on-mountain limited visibility & avalanche hazards demand our utmost caution to ensure a safe winter adventure.

 The Powder Highway’s majestic mountains always command respect, regardless of the season.
 In the winter precision is key.
-We have a collection of handy tips for you to use with real-time assessments.
-These tools will help you navigate the fluctuating challenges, whether they evolve throughout the day or shift within the hour.
-Stay informed, stay safe!
+We have a collection of handy tips for you to use to stay informed, stay safe!

 Legendary Powder Highway Towns (Rossland); photo by Mitch Winton